Pete Chen Takes Down $2,200 Wynn Mystery Bounty After Three-Way Deal ($289,193)

 Mystery Bounty Winners

 Donald Nimneh, a 43-year-old Omaha trucker driver, was able to draw the top mystery bounty prize of $250,000.
-You can learn more about his story in our dedicated article.
+You can learn about his story here.

 Here's a look at who managed to snag the top mystery bounty prizes.